Comics Code Authority

-Founding
+Beginning

 The Comics Magazine Association of America (CMAA) was formed in September 1954 in response to a widespread public concern over graphic violence and horror imagery in comic books.
 It named New York magistrate Charles F. Murphy (1920–1992), a specialist in juvenile delinquency, to head the organization and devise a self-policing "code of ethics and standards" for the industry.
 He established the Comics Code Authority (CCA), basing its code upon the largely unenforced code drafted by the Association of Comics Magazine Publishers in 1948, which in turn had been modeled loosely after the 1940 Hollywood Production Code, also known as the "Hays Code".

-Before the CCA was adopted, some cities already had organized public burnings and bans on comic books.
+Before the CCA was adopted, some cities had already organized public burnings and bans on comic books.
 The city councils of Oklahoma City, Oklahoma, and Houston, Texas, passed ordinances banning crime and horror comics, although an attempt by Los Angeles County, California, was deemed unconstitutional by the courts.
 In his introduction to Archie Americana Series Best of the Fifties, editor Victor Gorelick reminisced about the code, writing, "My first assignment, as a new art assistant, was to remove cleavages and lift up low cut blouses on Katy Keene."
-He also wrote of Archie artist Harry Lucey that, "His sometimes suggestive storytelling – and he was one of the best – almost cost him his job.
+He also wrote of Archie artist Harry Lucey that, "His sometimes suggestive storytelling–and he was one of the best–almost cost him his job.
 When his pencilled stories came in, the characters were dressed on one page only.
-The inker, a woman by the name of Terry Szenics, would have to clothe them on the remaining pages."
+A woman who was an inker, a woman, Terry Szenics, later had to draw clothes on the characters on the remaining pages."

-Although the CCA had no official control over the comics publishers, most distributors refused to carry comics which did not carry the seal.
-However, two major publishers of comics – Dell Comics and Gold Key Comics – did not display the seal, because their output was subject to a higher authority: their licensors which included Walt Disney and the producers of many TV shows aimed at children.
+Although the CCA had no official control over the comics publishers, most distributors refused to carry comics that did not carry the seal.
+However, two major publishers of comics–Dell Comics and Gold Key Comics–did not display the seal, because their output was subject to a higher authority: their licensors, which included Walt Disney and the producers of many TV shows aimed at children.